 Organization Riester Duties The Marketing Implementer is responsible for leading statewide marketing campaigns and administers GoGreenFinancing.com, the customer-facing platform for information on CHEEF programs.
 The contract for the Marketing Implementer is held by SoCalGas and is not administered by CAEATFA nor represented in CAEATFA's administrative costs.
 However, the Marketing Implementer works closely with CAEATFA and the IOUs to manage customer marketing for the programs.
 Riester was selected to take over the contract in Q2 2022 following a rigorous solicitation and review process.
-Contract Term 7/1/22 - 6/30/25 Notes The first three months of the contract with Riester overlap with the last three months of the incumbent's contract to allow for an onboarding and transition period.
-Riester's contract has an option for up to two one-year extensions.
-Organization Center for Sustainable Energy Duties See description above.
-The Center for Sustainable Energy (CSE) has served as the Marketing Implementer since 2014.
-Contract Term 10/1/20 - 9/30/22 Notes CSE was not selected to continue as the Marketing Implementer following the solicitation and review process conducted by SoCalGas in Q1 with input from CAEATFA and the IOUs.
-The last three months of CSE's contract overlap with the first three months of the incoming marketing implementer to aid with the transition.
+Contract Term 7/1/22 - 6/30/25 Notes This contract has an option for up to two one-year extensions.